rahson786/users_management/README.md

-This a simple user manage CRUD base application
+This is a simple user management CRUD based application